ashutoshrishi/resume/cv.md

   href="https://github.com/ashutoshrishi/adventuresontheweb">
   https://github.com/ashutoshrishi/adventuresontheweb</a>

-  <p style="font-size:1em">It is a barebone simplistic Blog using plain text
+  <p style="font-size:15px">It is a barebone simplistic Blog using plain text
   markdown files for posts.
-Perfect for people who love plain text files.
-The project is written using the Flask framework in Python. </p>
+Perfect for people who love plain text files. <br>The project is written using the Flask framework in Python. </p>
 </div>